-- 1. INOV 1000/1001 fulfills the Compass Curriculum Explore Society, Social & Economic Institutions requirement and the Sustainability component. - 2.
+1. INOV 1000/1001 fulfills the Compass Curriculum Explore: Society, Health, and Behavior requirement and the Sustainability component.

 ACT/SAT scores, placement tests and self-directed placement will be used for placement in English and MATH courses.
 Core Writing and INOV 2100 are required for the Compass Curriculum Core Writing courses.
 MATH 1040 and QUAN 2020 fulfills the Compass Curriculum Quantitative Reasoning course requirement.
 MATH 1030 can be used in place of MATH 1040.
-This option will decrease open electives by 2 credits. - 3.
-An open elective is any college-level course. - 4.
-Compass Curriculum Gateway Experience. - 5.
-INOV 1010 fulfills the Compass Curriculum Explore Arts, Humanities and Cultures course requirement and the Inclusiveness component. - 6.
-Choose an Explore Physical and Natural World course. - 7.
+This option will decrease open electives by 2 credits.

+- 3. Compass Curriculum Gateway Experience. - 4.
+INOV 1010 fulfills the Compass Curriculum Explore: Arts, Humanities and Cultures course requirement and the Inclusiveness component. - 5.
+Choose an Explore: Physical and Natural World course. - 6.
 Cross-discipline core courses are on the following page.
-BI students must choose one Cross-Discipline Core area. - 8.
-INOV 2010, 3010 and 4010 fulfills the required Compass Curriculum Writing Intensive courses. - 9.
+BI students must choose one Cross-Discipline Core area. - 7.
+INOV 2010, 3010 and 4010 fulfills the required Compass Curriculum Writing Intensive courses. - 8.
 An open elective is any college-level course.
-Depending on emphasis choice, your emphasis courses may fulfill the open elective. - 10.
-INOV 3010 fulfills the Compass Curriculum Navigate course requirement. - 11.
-Completion of INOV 2010 and 3010 fulfills the experiential learning requirement of the ROAR Program. - 12.
-Business Area of Emphasis coursework is listed on the fourth page. - 13.
+Depending on emphasis choice, your emphasis courses may fulfill the open elective. - 9.
+INOV 3010 fulfills the Compass Curriculum Navigate course requirement. - 10.
+Completion of INOV 2010, 3010, and 4010 together fulfills the experiential learning requirement of the ROAR Program. - 11.
+Business Area of Emphasis coursework is listed on the fourth page. - 12.
 All students must complete the University Composition Competency requirement prior to graduation.
-After completing both Core Writing & INOV 2100, students must enroll in PORT 3000 to submit their Writing Portfolio or enroll in an additional upper division writing course. - 14.
-INOV 4500 fulfills the Compass Curriculum Capstone requirement.
+After completing both Core Writing & INOV 2100, students must enroll in PORT 3000 to submit their Writing Portfolio or enroll in an additional upper division writing course. - 13.
+INOV 4500 fulfills the Compass Curriculum Capstone requirement. - 14.
+Once INOV 4010 is completed, your experiential learning requirement will be completed.
+INOV 4010 needs to be completed prior to enrollment in BUAD 3300.